-Last month, when Ali shared her and her wife’s struggle to decide whether or not to have a child, the personal stories that popped up in the comments inspired me to reach out to other women and ask what surprised them most about becoming a mom.
+Last month, when Ali shared her and her wife’s struggle to decide whether or not to have a child, the personal stories that popped up in the comments inspired me to reach out to other moms and ask what surprised them most about motherhood.

-I loved seeing how moms interpreted the question — the answers ranged from big picture to the all-consuming details of early motherhood and everything in between.
-I identified with many of the answers, and others not as much, which is exactly the point: The experience of becoming a mom is both universal and unique.
+I loved seeing how moms interpreted the question—the answers ranged from big picture to the all-consuming details of early motherhood and everything in between.
+I identified with many of the answers, and others not as much, which is exactly the point: This experience is both universal and unique.
 I find it helpful to hear these perspectives, and even though you can’t truly prepare for motherhood, we’re definitely not in this alone.

-What surprised me the most about becoming is a mom is that I didn’t expect to mourn the loss of my “old life” when my daughter was born.
-I was in my mid-30s, long past late nights at bars and sleeping in until noon; we had left the city for the suburbs two years earlier.
+For me, I didn’t expect to mourn the loss of my “old life” when I became a mom.
+I was in my mid-30s, long past late nights at bars and sleeping in until noon; we had fled the city for the suburbs two years earlier.
 And yet, when Emme arrived, I was so blindsided by the intense loss of independence that my adjustment to motherhood was a rough road.
 Eventually that passed, and now, what surprises me most is how much I love having a toddler—a stage that I was sure would be a nightmare.

 I was most unprepared for how much I needed a support network.
 It’s different for everyone, but I’m still building that network and learning its benefits.
 I had my son before most of my friends started families, and I needed other mom friends who lived nearby for my own sanity.
 This was a challenge when I had an infant who wasn’t old enough to be involved in activities.
 I found local mom groups via Meetup and later on a newcomer group via a conversation with another parent at the park once we moved into our new house.
 These groups were (and still are) goldmines and godsends.